Royal Delta: 2012: Four-year-old season

 Royal Delta started her four-year-old campaign on February 25, 2012, placing second to Awesome Maria in the $100,000 Grade III Sabin Stakes at Gulfstream Park.
-It was announced that she would be pointed to the world's richest race, the $10,000,000 Dubai World Cup, the inaugural running of which trainer Bill Mott won in 1996 with the legendary Cigar.
+It was announced that she would be pointed to the world's richest race, the $10,000,000 Dubai World Cup, the inaugural running of which trainer Bill Mott won in 1996 with Cigar.
 In the 2012 World Cup on March 31, Royal Delta was impeded and bumped near the start and then was hampered coming around the final turn and finished ninth in the field of 14, 7 3/4 lengths behind the winner.
-"In the middle of the turn, the horse in front of me quit, so I had to wait a little longer than I wanted to", said Lezcano.
+"In the middle of the turn, the horse in front of me quit, so I had to wait a little longer than I wanted to,” said Lezcano.
 "She gave me a good run at the end."
 Along with several other American horses at the meet, she had trouble handing the "sticky" artificial dirt surface.

-On June 16, Royal Delta was the highweight in the $150,000 Grade II Fleur de Lis Handicap at Churchill Downs and won impressively by eight lengths.
+On June 16, Royal Delta was the highweight in the $150,000 Grade II Fleur de Lis Handicap at Churchill Downs and won by eight lengths.
 She beat Afleeting Lady and Kentucky Oaks runner-up St. John's River, who finished second and third respectively in the field of six.
 On July 21, Royal Delta won the $750,000 Delaware Handicap at Delaware Park by a neck over Delaware Park specialist Tiz Miz Sue.
 She also avenged her loss earlier in the year to rival Awesome Maria, who finished six lengths back in third in the field of eight.
-"She proved to be the best", said Mott.
+"She proved to be the best,” said Mott.
 "She was game in victory.
 She did a lot of work around the turn and early in the stretch.
 She made the lead a little early, but she got it done."

 On August 26, Royal Delta competed in the $600,000 Personal Ensign Stakes at Saratoga.
-Before the race, Royal Delta became agitated and was noticeably washed out.
+Before the race, she became agitated and was noticeably washed out.
 Early in the race, she stalked the pace set by Brushed by A Star and Love and Pride, then moved into contention to challenge for the lead entering the far turn.
 However, rounding into the stretch, Royal Delta swung very wide, dropped back to fourth in mid-stretch, and appeared to be languishing.
 In deep stretch, she regained momentum and commenced another rally, but she fell short, losing by a half-length to upset 10-1 winner Love and Pride.
-"I'm not going to make a lot of excuses", said jockey Mike Smith.
+"I'm not going to make a lot of excuses,” said jockey Mike Smith.
 "The winner ran a bang-up race.
 We got outrun.
 If I had to do it all over again, I would have rode her a little differently and got brave early."